 Another common defense in a Denver cocaine or methamphetamine case is arguing that the government cannot prove you “possessed” the drug.
 While prosecutors do not need to show that the drugs were on your person, they must show that you knew the drugs were there and intended to exercise control over them.
 In a situation where someone is arrested for cocaine possession while they are in a car with several other occupants, the prosecutor may not be able to prove possession.

-An experienced Denver cocaine & meth defense lawyer can help you understand all the available defenses and explain which may be the best for your situation.
+An experienced Denver cocaine & methamphetamine defense lawyer can help you understand all the available defenses and explain which may be the best for your situation.

-Contact a Veteran Denver Cocaine & Meth Defense Attorney to Schedule a Free Consultation
+Contact a Veteran Denver Cocaine & Methamphetamine Defense Lawyer to Schedule a Free Consultation

-If you face Denver drug charges involving cocaine or meth, you deserve a cocaine defense lawyer who knows exactly what they are doing and has decades of experience handling similar cases.
+If you face Denver drug charges involving cocaine or meth, you deserve a Denver cocaine defense attorney who knows exactly what they are doing and has decades of experience handling similar cases.
 At the Rubinstein Law Office, Attorney Mark S. Rubinstein aggressively represents clients charged with possession of cocaine and meth.
 He has successfully resolved countless cases, allowing his clients to move on with their lives.
-To learn more and to schedule a free case evaluation, give Attorney Mark S. Rubinstein a call at 1-970-704-0888.
+To learn more and to schedule a free case evaluation, give our lawyer Mark S. Rubinstein a call at 1-970-704-0888.
 You can also reach him through the firm’s online contact form.